Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants

+Applying the above construction using the two embeddings of $U$, we obtain $G$-intrinsic blowups $\hU^V$, induced by the embedding $U \rightarrow V$, and $\hU^W$, induced by the composite embedding $U \rightarrow W$.

+Then an identical argument as in the proof of \cite[Lemma~3.1]{KiemLi}, shows that $\Phi$ gives rise to an isomorphism $\hU^V \simeq \hU^W$, which moreover is independent of the choice of $\Phi$ interpolating between the two embeddings $U \rightarrow V$ and $U \rightarrow W$.
+This proves that $\hU$ is indeed canonical. \end{proof}

-Suupose $U$ is an affine $G$-scheme with an equivariant embedding into a smooth affine $G$-scheme $V$ as above.
-We can make sense of the notion of semistability of points in $U^{intr}$ without ambiguity as follows.
+Suppose $U$ is an affine $G$-scheme with an equivariant embedding into a smooth affine $G$-scheme $V$ as above.
+We can make sense of the notion of semistability of points in $U^{\mathrm{intr}}$ without ambiguity as follows.

 We first work on the ambient scheme $V$.
-As it is affine, we can think of all points of $V$ as being semistable.
-For the blowup $V^{intr} := \mathrm{bl}_G (V)$, $G$ acts linearly on $E=\bP N_{V^G/V}$ with respect to the natural $G$-linearization of $\oO_E(1) := \oO_E (-E)$ and therefore we have a GIT notion of stability of points on the exceptional divisor $E$.
+As it is affine, we can think of all points of $V$ as being semistable (in the usual sense of GIT).
+For the blowup $V^{\mathrm{intr}} := \mathrm{bl}_G (V)$, $G$ acts linearly on $E=\bP N_{V^G/V}$ with respect to the natural $G$-linearization of $\oO_E(1) := \oO_E (-E)$ and therefore we have a GIT notion of stability of points on the exceptional divisor $E$.

-\begin{defi} We say that $v \in V$ is \textbf{stable} if its $G$-orbit is closed in $V$ and its stabilizer finite.
-A point $\tilde{v} \in \mathrm{bl}_G (V)$ is \textbf{unstable} if its orbit closure meets the unstable locus of $E$.
-If $\tilde{v}$ is not unstable, we say that it is \textbf{semistable}. \end{defi}
+\begin{definition} We say that $v \in V$ is \textbf{stable} if its $G$-orbit is closed in $V$ and its stabilizer finite.
+A point $\tilde{v} \in \mathrm{bl}_G (V)$ is \textbf{unstable} if its $G$-orbit closure meets the unstable locus of $E$.
+If $\tilde{v}$ is not unstable, we say that it is \textbf{semistable}. \end{definition}

 Thus for any smooth affine $G$-scheme $V$, we can define its Kirwan blowup $\hat V = \left( \mathrm{bl}_G (V) \right)^{ss}$.
 By \cite{Kirwan}, it satisfies $\hV^G = \emptyset$.